UniversalDependencies/docs/_u-feat/Voice.md

 ### `Act`: active voice

-The subject of the verb is the doer of the action (agent), the object is affected by the action (pacient).
+The subject of the verb is the doer of the action (agent), the object is affected by the action (patient).

 #### Examples